 I’m so excited about it!
 It is called Skin-Vincible and it is a storybook about a girl with ichthyosis, a rare type of skin condition, written to help spread awareness about the ichthyoses, share an anti-bullying message, and provide positive media representation for kids with ichthyosis.
-You can purchase the book and read more about it here, and it will be available through Amazon and Barnes & Noble later this year!
+You can purchase the book here from my publishing company, as well as on Amazon and Barnes & Noble!

 The ichthyoses are a rare group of skin conditions involving skin scaling, thickening, and inflammation that is usually widespread on the body.
 There are many types of ichthyosis with varying appearances and unique complications.
 People with ichthyosis can have a lot of itch, pain, and mobility limitations due to their skin.
 However, one of the biggest issues they face is the lack of public knowledge and consequent mistreatment, rudeness, and bullying from others.